OCHA-DAP/idmc/cran-comments.md

 * This is a new release.
 * `Centre`, `IDMC`, and `idmc` are not misspelt in DESCRIPTION.
-* Package "Description" in DESCRIPTION updated based on CRAN feedback.
+* Package "Description" in DESCRIPTION updated based on CRAN feedback to fully describe functionality.
+* Memoization removed so the global environment is no longer modified.
+* No method references required.